 Mastering the Art of Giving & Receiving Feedback

 Feedback is often a pain point, whether you are giving or receiving.
-It comes with an unsaid intention of telling, “you need to change.”
+It comes with the unsaid intention of telling, “you need to change.”

 Mastering the Art of Giving & Receiving Feedback